roachlong/column-level-encryption/README.md

 <ul>
   <li>Retrieve the Master Key from the vault.</li>
   <li>Fetch wrapped DEKs from the Key Registry and unwrap them to plaintext DEKs.</li>
-  <li>Build a SQL CTE of (key_id, data_key) pairs in your query.</li>
+  <li>Build a SQL CTE of (key_id, data_key) pairs to be used with your queries.</li>
   <li>Decrypt fields on the fly using decrypt_iv(data_key, iv) in the query, returning cleartext results.</li>
 </ul>

 <br clear="all"/>
-The Master Key is never stored in‐database, while the data encryption keys can safely reside in the database protected by asymmetric master key encryption.
+The Master Key is never stored in the database, while the data encryption keys can safely reside in the database since they are protected by asymmetric master key encryption.
 Each encrypted field retains its IV and a reference to the key id and metadata for robust security and auditability.
 </p>